[ Printer Friendly Version ] [ Report Abuse ]

 “You don’t know what you’re talking about,” he stated, blowing me off as if my threat didn’t scare him.

 “Oh, don’t I?”
 I asked as I backed away, faking innocence before finally unleashing my deadly secret weapon.
-“Don’t think I don’t know about how you spent all of your free time ogling Rose Weasley in the library all last term.”
+“Don’t think I don’t know about how you spent all of your free time last term ogling Rose Weasley in the library.”

 His eyes widened in surprise and then narrowed, “And how would you know that?”